This Vietnamese Spicy Tofu Bánh Mì sandwich has spicy tofu, pickled carrots, sriracha mayo, cucumber, and jalapeño on a baguette.

 - Vegan Refried Bean Burrito with Jalapeño Cilantro Hummus

 - Vegan Teriyaki Reuben with Spicy Thousand Island Dressing

-This Vegan Bánh Mì is sure become a family favorite!
+This Vegan Bánh Mì is sure to become a family favorite!
 During grilling season make a Vegan Bánh Mì Hot Dog.

 *Don't forget to come back and leave your feedback and star rating.